 Ciao, SEers.
-I’m back again today with one of the Seven Basic Plots as defined by Christopher Booker.
-If you’ve missed the others, you can find them here: Rebirth, Tragedy, and Comedy.
-Today’s post covers the basic plot type Voyage and Return.
-This plot sees the protagonist go to a strange land and face adversity on his way … Continue reading Basic Plots: Voyage and Return
+Today we’ll be discussing the last of the Seven Basic Plots as defined by Christopher Booker.
+If you’ve missed the others, you can find them here: Rebirth, Tragedy, Comedy, Voyage and Return, Quest, and Rags to Riches.
+Our final basic plot type is: Overcoming the Monster.
+When I began this series of posts, … Continue reading Basic Plots: Overcoming the Monster

 Hello to all the Story Empire readers.
 Sorry I'm late today, but it's been a hectic week.
 It's my turn with the Friday Book Share post so let's jump straight into the book I've chosen this time around.
 Today, I've chosen a fantasy that's a bit older - Mythago Wood by Robert Holdstock - which I … Continue reading Friday Book Share: Mythago Wood